 Adult and children's social care are an important part of its remit, and account for around 40% of its revenue spending.
-The Council is a key partner for the development of integrated care; particularly the integration of health and social care services for older people.
+The Council is a key partner for the development of integrated care; particularly the integration of health and social care services for older people and children and families.